The Yummy Life

 Directions

 Combine yogurt, pumpkin, pumpkin pie spice, maple syrup, and flax seed in small bowl.
+Taste and add additional syrup, if more sweetness is desired.
 Add 1/4 cup yogurt mixture to 2 parfait glasses.
 Sprinkle on a layer of granola.
 Add another layer of yogurt and granola.
 Top with remaining yogurt, sprinkle a garnish of granola on top.
 Best if assembled right before serving to avoid soggy granola.

 Make ahead tip: Yogurt & pumpkin mixture may be combined the day before and refrigerated for faster parfait assembly for breakfast the next day.